See also:

 Syllabus

-This course gives an overview of how to bring alive characters, in any genre.
+This course gives an overview of how to bring characters alive on the page, in any genre.
 Course components:

 Lectures